Coping With Changes

 Thank goodness for this culture of questioning and being able to speak freely.

 If a bird hits the windshield when you are in flight, without thinking, you might take evasive maneuvers.
-However, split-second survey, your co-pilot lets you know that that evasive maneuver will suddenly fly you into a mountaintop.
+However, in a split-second survey, your co-pilot lets you know that that evasive maneuver will suddenly fly you into a mountaintop.
 You listen, take the advice, and act differently.
 Or if the co-pilot says, “Careful, you may kill another bird…” As the pilot in command, you must weigh your passengers’ safety over the bird.

 Questioning is important.
 None of us know everything.
 I remember serving on a board of directors for a charity.
 When I was new, it was hard to speak about an issue.
 A mentor advised that even if I was not aware of the right solution, “There is nothing wrong with asking a question.” it is how we learn.